 Walker and Stapleton’s friend, the self-proclaimed “sound junkie” Myke C-Town, introduced two of the Duo’s promo videos upon the album’s release in the fall of 2016.
 “I Made a Movie,” which was shot in Cuba with Alisa O’Connor, features the song’s “friend” Raudel Triana Lugo among others.
 “I Never Got Her Name” stars Lucy Balls (@lucy.balls, on mic), Untitled Queen (@untitledqueen, on guitar), Alisa O’Connor (@alisapants, on keys), and Cara Merendino (@caraschmara, on drums).

-New Duo announced the imminent release of a new album on Instagram in the summer of 2017, but it never materialized.
-The last full-length video was shot that summer by O’Connor, Walker, and Stapleton, and uploaded that October.
+New Duo announced the imminent release of a new album on Instagram in the summer of 2017, but it dropped a year later.
+The last full-length video was shot that summer of ’17 by O’Connor, Walker, and Stapleton, and uploaded that October.

 My take from all of the choices Scott Stapleton and his collaborators have made is that he is sort of a Morrissey3 in reverse: a rocker on the straight end of the thorny binary who sings gender-neutral songs and then shoots a video for “La Croix” at Xanadude, a gay disco event that could, mm, decamp from a loft in Brooklyn to one in the East Village.